nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case2/README.md

 - The list of authoritative and non-authoritative organisations for place name gazetteers is available on the [Intergovernmental Committee on Surveying and Mapping (ICSM) website](https://www.icsm.gov.au/individual-state-and-territory-gazetteers).

+## Place Name ontology
+The below image shows the snapshot of the classes, Object Property (OP), and Data Property (DP) of the [Geoscience Australia Place Name ontology](https://geoscienceaustralia.github.io/Placenames-Ontology/placenames.html).
+Defined relations in the ontology are used for RML mapping and building PNKG.
+In the figure below, yellow circles represent classes, blue rectangles indicate object properties, and green rectangles depict data properties.